SAP CX Trends 2025: What Every B2B Company Needs to Know

 More than two-thirds of large-scale tech programmes are not delivered on time, on budget, or to scope (BCG, 2024).
 Integration complexity is the top contributor.

-Across every category — CRM, service, commerce, marketing — the most common project challenge remains integration.
-The number of touchpoints between SAP CX products, SAP ERP, and non-SAP systems continues to grow.
+This won’t surprise you if you’ve lived through a real SAP CX implementation.
+Across every category (CRM, service, commerce, marketing) the most common project challenge is still integration.
+The number of touchpoints between SAP CX products, SAP ERP, and non-SAP systems keeps growing.
+Every project.
+More connections.
+More middleware.
+More places for things to go sideways.

 FAQ